vlang/v/doc/docs.md

 }
 ```

+Similar to inheritance, structs will automatically have the fields and methods from embedded structs.

 Unlike inheritance in OOP, you cannot type cast between structs and embedded structs.

 If you need to access embedded structs directly, use an explicit reference like `button.Size`.